a. Announcing the Position/Recruiting:

 (11) President’s letter is sent by the Provost to the candidate setting forth the hiring details and including a contract to be signed and returned if the offer is accepted along with a form authorizing a background check.

 (12) Once a signed letter is returned to the Provost, a copy of offer letter and letter of hire is sent to the Dean and Department Chair.
 The Dean informs Department Chair/Search Committee of the candidate’s acceptance.
-The Dean informs the College Secretary so information is ready to be entered into Human Recourses System.
+The Dean informs the College administrative staff so information is ready to be entered into Human Recourses System.

 d.
 Completion of Hire: